Al Sharpton's half-brother charged with capital murder in Alabama shooting

 MURDER SUSPECT ON 'JIHAD' AGAINST US POLICY IN MIDDLE EAST ADMITS TO NJ ARMED ROBBERY

-A judge told Lewis he needed to stop making comments until he could speak with an attorney, and that because of the charge against him, he is not eligible for bail.
+A judge told Glasgow he needed to stop making comments until he could speak with an attorney, and that because of the charge against him, he is not eligible for bail.

 According to Alabama law, murder committed by or through the use of a deadly weapon while the victim is in a vehicle is considered a capital crime, according to the Eagle.
 A person believed to have aided or abetted a crime is equally liable for the underlying crime, according to the state's complicity statue, the newspaper reported.